jordanlambrecht/modular-tdarr-flows/README.md

 If {{{args.userVariables.library.is_remux}}} is set to `true`, we will only transcode a single AAC audio channel at the highest channel count.
 Commentary is not removed.

+## ToDo

+- Add support for commentary filtering (low priority)
+- Add optional library variables for FileSizeLowerBoundsCheck and FileSizeUpperBoundsCheck (high priority)
+- Add additional emoji indicators unique to each flow state (high priority)
+- Add a way to specify the target audio format (e.g., AC3, AAC) (low priority) or something like KeepAc3
+- Add variable to set the maximum number of audio channels to keep (low priority)